 Procrastinate a Bit with Forbearance and Deferment

 Life happens, and not always as planned.
-Whether you’re out of work for a season, have unexpected medical bills, or experience financial difficulties, affording your monthly student loan payments can be impossible.
+You might find yourself out of work for a season, burdened with unexpected medical bills, or facing financial difficulties.
+In situations like these, affording your monthly student loan payments can be impossible.

 Qualifying for Forbearance and Deferment to Avoid Default